Fastcode/VisualMesh/readme/training.md

 # Training
 Training in the visual mesh code is handled by Tensorflow 2.0.
 You perform training by creating a configuration file `config.yaml`, putting it an output directory and running training on that directory.
-The training will then then train the network and put the output in the same directory as the configuration file.
+The training will then train the network and put the output in the same directory as the configuration file.
 The output of the network will be a trained weights file and TensorBoard log files.

 ## Configuration File